-- Use attendance data to find patterns and trends of persistent and severe absence. - Consider potential safeguarding issues and, where suspected or present, address them in line with Keeping Children Safe in Education - Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable or at risk of persistent or severe absence, or who are persistently or severely absent. to: - Discuss attendance and engagement at school. - Listen, and understand barriers to attendance. - o Explain the help that is available. - o Explain the potential consequences of, and sanctions for, persistent and severe absence. - Review any existing actions or interventions. - Provide access to wider support services to remove the barriers to attendance, in conjunction with the local authority, where relevant - Consider alternative support that could be put in place to remove any barriers to attendance and re-engage these pupils.
-In doing so, the school will sensitively consider some of the reasons for absence. - Implement sanctions, where necessary. - Arrange collection on the school minibus or by taxis. - Support may also be offered by the Inclusion Team. - Meetings will be arranged with the Attendance Liaison Officers. - Letters will be sent to parents using a tiered approach appropriate for the child's current attendance level and circumstances. - Special report - Change of Form Group - Change of Curriculum
+- Use attendance data to find patterns and trends of persistent and severe absence - Consider potential safeguarding issues and, where suspected or present, address them in line with Keeping Children Safe in Education - Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable or at risk of persistent or severe absence, or who are persistently or severely absent, to: - o Discuss attendance and engagement at school - Listen, and understand barriers to attendance - Explain the help that is available - Explain the potential consequences of, and sanctions for, persistent and severe absence - Review any existing actions or interventions

+- Provide access to wider support services to remove the barriers to attendance, in conjunction with the local authority, where relevant - Consider alternative support that could be put in place to remove any barriers to attendance and re-engage these pupils.
+In doing so, the school will sensitively consider some of the reasons for absence - Implement sanctions, where necessary (see section 5.2, above)

-9. Punctuality
+9. Monitoring arrangements